malsubrata/woo-wallet/readme.txt

 = Where can I find the REST API documentation? =

-You can find the documentation of our [GitHub repository](https://github.com/malsubrata/woo-wallet/wiki/WooCommerce-Wallet-REST-API).
+You can find the documentation of our [Wallet REST API Docs](https://github.com/malsubrata/woo-wallet/wiki/WooCommerce-Wallet-REST-API).

 = This plugin is awesome!
 Can I contribute? =